pypeit/PypeIt/doc/setup.rst

 set by the ``configuration_keys`` method; for DEIMOS, see :func:`~pypeit.spectrographs.keck_deimos.KeckDEIMOSSpectrograph.configuration_keys`.

-As of PypeIt version ``1.10.1dev``, the following table provides the list of metadata used to define the instrument configuration for *any* supported spectrograph.
+The following table provides the list of metadata used to define the instrument configuration for *any* supported spectrograph (as of PypeIt version ``1.10.1dev``):

 ====================  ======= =============== ===================================================================
 Metadata Key          Type    Example         Description